CompuNanoLab/PlasmaPhysicsLab/Lecture2/PIC_smilei.md

-# Instruction to run a PIC simulation with Smilei
+# Instructions to run a PIC simulation with Smilei

 - Prepare an input file ``input.py`` with this content.